 - Will ensure that poor get their due.

-- Level playing field for small traders in any part of the country.
+- The level playing field for small traders in any part of the country.

 #2.
 Many Advantages for Trade and Industry